DafetiteOgaga/custom_commands/commands.md

 ### MongoDB command
    * mongoOp command - starts, stops, restarts and checks the status of the server
+   * mongoVersion - checks if MongoDB is installed and also prints its version

    ###### *We Rise by Lifting Others.*